devilstein1/hermit/Readme.md

 - Engine runs **only on Termux**
 - Supports **Python 3.11, 3.12, and 3.13**
 - Obfuscated output runs on ARMv7, ARMv8, Windows, and Linux
+- **3 version-specific builds** available in `/files` directory — download the one matching your Python version

 ---